Kishore Kumar Kujur: Early life and education

 Kujur was born on 6 January 1964 in Gaibira, Odisha, India.
 He studied at Saint Francis de Sales College.
-He joined the Minor Seminary in Sambalpur and than St. John's Regional Seminary.
+He joined the Minor Seminary in Sambalpur and then St. John's Regional Seminary.
 He completed his studies in philosophy at St. Charles Seminary, Nagpur.
 He completed his studies in theology from the Khristo Jyoti Mohavidyaloyo, Sason.
 He has also acquired a Bachelor of Arts degree and a Licentiate from Pontifical Biblical Institute and a Doctorate in Sacred Scripture from Pontifical University of Saint Thomas Aquinas.

 Priesthood

 On 7 February 1993, Kujur was ordained a catholic priest for the Roman Catholic Diocese of Sambalpur.

 Episcopate

 Kujur was appointed bishop of the Roman Catholic Diocese of Rourkela on 26 July 2013 by Pope Francis and consecrated a bishop by Telesphore Placidus Cardinal Toppo on 29 September 2013.